proycon/codemetapy/README.rst

    :alt: Latest release in the Python Package Index
    :target: https://pypi.org/project/codemetapy/

-CodeMetaPy
+Codemetapy
 =================

-The goal of CodeMetaPy is to generate the JSON-LD file, codemeta.json containing software metadata describing a Python package.
+Codemetapy is a command-line tool to work with the `codemeta <https://codemeta.github.io>_` software metadata standard.
+Codemeta builds upon `schema.org <https://schema.org>_` and defines a vocabulary for describing software source code.
+It maps various existing metadata standards to a unified vocabulary.

 For more general information about the CodeMeta Project for defining software metadata, see https://codemeta.github.io.
 In particular, new users might want to start with the User Guide, while those looking to learn more about JSON-LD and consuming existing codemeta files should see the Developer Guide.

-For Python packages, codemetapy uses ``importlib.metadata`` (Python 3.8+) or its backported variant (for older Python versions) to read the metadata of installed packages.
-It should therefore be compatible irregardless of whether you specified in your metadata in ``setup.py``, ``setup.cfg``, ``pyproject.toml`` or using any other backend.

-Moreover, CodeMetaPy also supports conversions from other package types, such as debian packages (APT) (but this is limited).
-For R, see `codemetar <https://github.com/ropensci/codemetar>`_ instead.
+Using codemetapy you can generate a ``codemeta.json`` file, which serialises using `JSON-LD <https://json-ld.org>_` , for your software.
+At the moment it supports conversions from the following existing metadata specifications:

+* Python distutils/pip packages (``setup.py``/``pyproject.toml``)
+* Java/Maven packages (``pom.xml``)
+* NodeJS packages (``package.json``)
+* Debian package (``apt show`` output)

-One of the most notable features of this tool is that it allows chaining to successively update metadata based on multiple sources.
+It can also read and manipulate existing ``codemeta.json`` files as well as parse simple AUTHORS/CONTRIBUTORS files.
+One of the most notable features of codemetapy is that it allows chaining to successively update a metadata description based on multiple sources.
+Codemetapy is used in that way by the `codemeta-harvester
+<https://github.com/proycon/codemeta-harvester>_`, if you are looking for an all-in-one solution to automatically
+generate a `codemeta.json` for your project, then that is the best place to start.

 Installation
 ----------------